briansimiyuj/NodeJS-Todo-App/README.md

     4. Create a view for our todo app(views/todo.ejs)

     5. Create dummy data for our todo app on the server
-        i.
+        a.
 Parse the dummy data to the view

+    6. Create a POST request to add a new todo